This is the October 2, 2013 revision of the UltraViolet FAQ.

 Yes.
 You can copy any UltraViolet file.
 You can make as many copies as you like and store them anywhere you want.
-If you have the right to play a copy (if it's in your UltraViolet digital collection) then it will play on any of your UltraViolet players.
+If you have the right to play a copy (if it's in your UltraViolet Library) then it will play on any of your UltraViolet players.
 If you don't have a right to the copy then you'll need to buy the right before you will be able to play it.

 Ultraviolet does not currently specify or require watermarking for content protection or forensic use.